bigfix/developer.bigfix.com/site/pages/relevance/_reference/docs/binary_string.md

 # position &lt;integer&gt; of &lt;binary_string&gt; : binary position

-Returns the positions of the binary string.
+Returns the position of a binary string.

 # position of &lt;binary_string&gt; : binary position

-No documentation exists.
+Returns the binary positions of the binary string.

 # representable in &lt;string&gt; of &lt;binary_string&gt; : boolean